Ania Wright - Maine Climate Council Youth Representative & Sierra Club Maine

 MYCJ Staff Members

 Cassie Cain - MYCJ Program Director

 Cassie (she/her) is MYCJ's Program Director and 350 Maine's former Youth Engagement Director, where she worked in partnership with Maine Youth Action Network and multiple Maine youth-led groups to form Maine Youth for Climate Justice (MYCJ).
-Cassie helps co-facilitate MYCJ, helping members build their organizing and leadership skills and connecting youth to resources and support from intergenerational and adult ally organizations.
-Cassie graduated from Brandeis University in 2018, where she earned a B.A. in Environmental Studies and Women's, Gender, and Sexuality Studies.
-She was also an organizer for Brandeis Climate Justice’s fossil fuel divestment campaign.
+Cassie received a BA in Environmental Studies and Women's, Gender, and Sexuality Studies from Brandeis University, where she also organized with Brandeis Climate Justice's fossil fuel divestment campaign.
 Cassie is grateful for the opportunity to organize with the youth climate justice movement in the state she grew up in.

 Ezra Sassaman - MYCJ Advocacy and Organizing Coordinator

 In addition to being the advocacy and organizing coordinator at MYCJ, Ezra (he/him) also works for A Climate to Thrive, a climate solutions nonprofit based on Mount Desert Island, the area of his hometown.
 He studied German and Philosophy at Dickinson College in Pennsylvania.
 Since graduating in 2016, he has been a yoga teacher, legal assistant, and freelance journalist.
 He has also researched dark money and corporate influence in politics at the Center for Media and Democracy, a watchdog organization based in Madison, Wisconsin.
 In his free time, he loves playing basketball, Scrabble, and Magic: the Gathering!